pprmint/pprmint.art-Next/README.md

 ## Setup

-`npm install yarn` because yarn is cool.
+`npm install pnpm` because pnpm is cool.

-`yarn install` to get a fuckton of packages.
+`pnpm install` to get a fuckton of packages.

-`yarn dev` to look at the site on localhost:3000.
+`pnpm dev` to look at the site on localhost:3000.

 ## Why are you doing this to yourself?